 News | Advocacy

-Spain: Media Capture Monitoring Report 2025
+Spain: Media Capture and EMFA Monitoring Report 2025

 Seventh in new series of reports examining media capture and compliance of EU states with the European Media Freedom Act (EMFA)